Method

 Clear hypothesis

-Inspired by experts and scientists, the needs of local communities, relevant literature and the public discourse, we define clear and explicit hypotheses to be tested.
+Guided by experts and scientists, the needs of local communities, relevant literature, and public discourse, we formulate clear and explicit hypotheses to be tested.

 2.